Dubai International Financial Free Zone Authority

 Growth and Success

-It allows licenses for banks, capital markets, technology, financial service sectors, and related service sector companies to operate from here.
+It permits banks, capital markets, technology, financial service outfits, and allied companies in the service industry to operate out of here.

 Initial Consultation and Planning

-Meet with DIFC authorities to discuss your business plan and intended activities
+Pay a visit to DIFC authorities to address them on your business plan and activity intentions

-Submit a Letter of Intent expressing interest in setting up in DIFC
+File the Letter of Intent to have an interest in establishing in DIFC

 Application and Approval